-Description: Structured activities for preschoolers, school aged kids, and teens providing a variety of organized recreation, art, environmental education, enrichment, and science activities.
+Description: Structured activities for preschoolers, school aged kids, and teens providing a variety of rganized recreation, art, environmental education, enrichment, and science activities.
 Goals: Provide safe and fun summer experiences for youth.
-Provide a variety of activities to encourage participants to try new things.
-Encourage appreciation of the natural environment.
+Provide a variety of activities to encourage support or enhance life skills and academic success.